 Mr. Nevado became Compliance Officer of the Company on August 24, 2018.
 He has been with PGMC since 2007 and became the Assistant Vice President for Finance in 2011.
-He completed his Bachelors of Science degree in Accounting from the Philippine College of Commerce (now the Polytechnic University of the Philippines), and is a Certified Public Accountant.
+He is a Certified Public Accountant.
 He has a solid background in financial services by working in various reputable companies.
-He held various positions as Manager of the Money Market Division, Purchasing Division of the Philippine National Bank (PNB), and of PNB Capital and Investment Corporation, a subsidiary of PNB.
-He also worked as an Accountant of Philippine Bread House in New Jersey, USA.
+He held various positions as Manager of the Money Market Division and Purchasing Division of the Philippine National Bank (PNB), and of PNB Capital and Investment Corporation, a subsidiary of PNB.
+He also worked as an Accountant at Philippine Bread House in New Jersey, USA.